 Therapy visits on the rise

-Blue Cross Blue Shield of Massachusetts data mirrors those trends, finding a rise in outpatient behavioral health visits among its Medicare Advantage members from 2019 to 2020, with December 2020 showing a stark 45% increase in visits over December 2019.
-Top diagnoses for mental health visits included anxiety, depression and bipolar and mood disorders, reported the not-for-profit health plan, which has added more than 500 new mental health clinicians to its network since March 2020 to help meet the unprecedented demand for emotional support during the pandemic.
+Rates of depression and anxiety have risen amid the pandemic nationwide.
+Blue Cross Blue Shield of Massachusetts data mirrors those trends, finding a rise in outpatient behavioral health visits among its Medicare Advantage members.
+Top diagnoses for mental health visits included anxiety, depression and bipolar and mood disorders, reported the not-for-profit health plan, which has added hundreds of new mental health clinicians to its network since March 2020 to help meet the unprecedented demand for emotional support during the pandemic.